redFrik/udk10-Embedded_Systems/udk131212/README.md

 }
 ```

-* if that uploaded without errors, then open the serial monitor (under menu Tools).
+* if that uploaded without errors, then open the serial monitor (in the ide under menu Tools).
 * set the baudrate to 38400 in the popup and you should see something like this...

 ![simple_serial_counter](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131212/simple_serial_counter.png)